ArrowinAG/MedScripe/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.

-## Aim

-The Prescription Management App aims to revolutionize how individuals, especially the elderly and busy adults, manage their prescriptions.
-By utilizing AI-powered technologies like Convolutional Neural Networks (CNN) and TensorFlow, the app allows users to scan handwritten prescriptions, convert them into digital text, and receive important medication instructions and reminders.

-## Motivation

-Many individuals, particularly the elderly or those with visual impairments, struggle to read and understand handwritten prescriptions.
-Misinterpretation of medication details can lead to health risks and missed doses.
-Our goal is to reduce medication errors, increase accessibility, and make prescription management more efficient through an intuitive mobile app.

-## Target Audience

-- **Elderly Patients:** Who struggle with reading prescriptions or remembering medication instructions.
-- **Busy Adults:** Who need quick access to their prescriptions and medication instructions.
-- **Visually Impaired Individuals:** Who benefit from converting handwritten prescriptions into readable digital text.
-- **Caregivers:** Who manage medication for elderly or dependent individuals.

-## Features

-- **Prescription Scanning:** Users can scan prescriptions with their phone camera.
-- **AI-Powered Text Recognition:** Converts handwritten prescriptions into digital text using CNN and TensorFlow.
-- **Medication Instructions:** Provides users with accurate dosage and medication instructions.
-- **Reminders:** Allows users to set medication reminders for improved adherence.
-- **Secure Storage:** Users can store prescriptions digitally for easy access and sharing.
-- **Accessibility:** Designed with an elderly-friendly interface and options for visually impaired users.

 ## Technologies Used